aysiu/OldMunkiPackages/README.md

 [Spruce](https://github.com/sheagcraig/Spruce-for-Munki) is a fairly sophisticated tool that does way more than I want (pretty cool features, though), and then there's [an interactive shell script](https://grpugh.wordpress.com/2015/04/24/munki-how-to-remove-cruft/) that helps to get old things out.

-In August 2016, Greg Neagle also created [repoclean](https://github.com/munki/munki/blob/master/code/client/repoclean) as included in the Munki client code.
+In August 2016, Greg Neagle also created [repoclean](https://github.com/munki/munki/blob/main/code/client/repoclean) as included in the Munki client code.
 Deletes instead of moves old stuff.
 Great tool if that's what you want to do.

 I wanted to keep OMP (Old Munki Packages) fairly simple--just run with no arguments and automatically dump the old packages and pkginfo files.

 ## Shouldn't it be OldMunkiItems and not OldMunkiPackages?
 Yes, it should.
 My bad.
 Not everything in a Munki repository is a .pkg.
 Sometimes it's an .app.
 Sometimes it's a nopkg.
-Sometimes it's a profile.

 ## How do you install OMP?

 ### Install .pkg file
-Head over to [the releases page](https://github.com/aysiu/OldMunkiPackages/releases/) to get the latest pre-packaged release.
+Head over to [the releases page](https://github.com/aysiu/OldMunkiPackages/releases/) to get the latest pre-packaged release (unsigned).

-### "Install" OMP manually
-Download the **OldMunkiPackages.py** file and put it in **/usr/local/omp/**

-Make sure it has proper permissions:
-`sudo chmod 755 /usr/local/omp/OldMunkiPackages.py`
+You can also use [Munki-Pkg](https://github.com/munki/munki-pkg) to build the package yourself, especially if there are any tweaks you want to make before packaging it.

 ## Configure where to dump
 If you would like the dumped files to go somewhere other than your trash, modify the &lt;string&gt;&lt;/string&gt; part to be &lt;string&gt;/Path/To/Where/You/Want/Files/Dumped&lt;/string&gt;, and then put the **com.github.aysiu.omp.plist** file in the /Users/*username*/Library/Preferences folder of the *username* you're going to run OMP under.
 Otherwise, OMP will just default to using the logged-in user's trash as the dump folder.